Roy Hodgson: Euro 2016

 In the Euro 2016 tournament in France, England progressed from the group stage as runners-up to Wales, after drawing 0–0 with Slovakia.
-On 27 June, after England were knocked out by Iceland in the round of 16, Hodgson's contract as manager finished.
+On 27 June, after England were knocked out by Iceland in the round of 16, Hodgson resigned.
 Following the elimination, he endured media criticism for the team's negative performance, and for making several questionable selections and tactical decisions, such as the six changes made to the squad that had defeated Wales 2–1, which resulted in a 0–0 draw against Slovakia and a second-place finish in the group.
 He was also accused of failing to give the side sufficient preparation or an identity to their game.

 Crystal Palace

-On 12 September 2017, Hodgson was appointed manager of his boyhood club Crystal Palace, replacing Frank De Boer after signing a two-year contract with the South-London club.
+On 12 September 2017, Hodgson was appointed manager of his boyhood club Crystal Palace, replacing Frank De Boer after signing a two-year contract with the South London club.
 He was tasked with managing a Palace side that had lost their first four league games of the season without scoring a single goal.
-Despite losing his first three games in charge, a turnaround in form meant he led Crystal Palace to safety and an 11th-place finish in the league.
+Despite losing his first three games in charge, a turnaround in form meant he led Crystal Palace to safety and an eleventh-place finish in the league.
 No team had previously survived relegation from the top flight after losing their first seven games (itself a new Premier League record).

 Crystal Palace finished the 2018–19 season on 49 points, equalling their best ever total in a single Premier League campaign.
 During it, in a match against Leicester City that Palace won 4–1, Hodgson beat Sir Bobby Robson's record as the oldest man to manage in the Premier League, at the age of 71 years and 198 days.
 In March 2020, he signed a contract extension, keeping him at the club until the end of the 2020–21 season.

 On 18 May 2021, Hodgson announced that he would be leaving at the end of the season, having preserved Palace's place in the league.
 Asked about retirement, he said: "I really am stepping away from football for a while, but who knows what the future will be?
 It is a never-say-never moment.
 I've seen so many people retire with all the fanfare blazing, only to surface again somewhere in a fairly short period of time.
 I'd prefer not to do that."

 Watford

 On 25 January 2022, Hodgson returned to the Premier League when he was appointed as manager of Watford.
 He replaced Claudio Ranieri, who was dismissed the previous day with the club lying in 19th in the table, and signed a contract until the end of the 2021–22 season.
 In May 2022, Hodgson said that he would not be at the club after the end of the season and that he would not be seeking another managerial job in the Premier League.
-Watford were eventually relegated at the end of that season, finishing 19th on 23 points.
+Watford were eventually relegated at the end of that season, finishing 19th with 23 points.